longphanquangminh/longphan-bcs08-cyberflix-movie/README.md

 - **Swagger:** A tool for designing, building, and documenting APIs.
 - **Figma:** A collaborative interface design tool.
 - **Canva:** An online graphic design tool for creating logos and other visual content.
-- **Adobe PTS:** Adobe Photoshop for advanced image editing and design.
+- **Adobe Photoshop:** Adobe Photoshop for advanced image editing and design.
 - **Adobe Illustrator:** Vector graphics editor for creating illustrations and designs.

 ## Usage: